 To have TOEFL/GRE scores sent to the Graduate School of Arts and Sciences at Columbia University, use institution code 2162.

-- A CV along with official transcripts showing courses and grades from all post-secondary schools attended.
+- Transcripts showing courses and grades from all post-secondary schools attended.

-- Three letters of recommendation.
-Those who have not been enrolled in an academic program for some time may submit letters from supervisors or colleagues in positions of responsibility.
+- A minimum of three reference letters are required.
+At least two must be from academic sources.
+Applicants who have not been enrolled in an academic program for some time may also submit additional letters from supervisors or colleagues in positions of responsibility.

 - TOEFL.
 Required for all international students whose native language is not English or whose undergraduate degree is from an institution in a country whose official language is not English.
 IELTS scores are also acceptable to fill this requirement.

 - $120 Application Fee submitted electronically through the application portal.

 If you have been successful, you will receive an initial offer letter, via email, from the Dean of the Graduate School of Arts and Sciences.
 Only the Dean of GSAS has the authority to make an offer of admission.
 A letter or email from a faculty member is not an official offer of admission.
 Only when you receive the official offer signed by the Dean of GSAS are you considered admitted.
 However, the offer of admission is only considered fully official after we have received your official paper transcripts and are able to verify authenticity.
 Any discrepancies between the uploaded and official paper transcripts may result in the rescinding of the offer of admission.